georgeepta/BGP-Simulator/README.md

 _BPHS, is a Web-based BGP Prefix Hijacking Simulation tool that enables network operators to quickly and easily:_

-_1. assess the vulnerability of their Autonomous Systems to BGP prefix hijacks_ _2. measure the benefits of the RPKI’s adoption in the Internet_
+1. _assess the vulnerability of their Autonomous Systems to BGP prefix hijacks_

+2. _measure the benefits of the RPKI’s adoption in the Internet_

 _through a user-friendly web application._